David and Frederick Barclay: Sark and Brecqhou disputes

 On 11 December 2008, the Barclay brothers were in the news for pulling out their investments (which included hotels) from the island of Sark, causing 170 staff to be made redundant, after local voters did not support candidates championed by the Barclay brothers.
 The brothers had previously warned that if the voters chose to bring back the 'establishment' Sark leaders that are still aligned with the feudal lord then they would pull out of Sark.

 After the 2008 election, the brothers claimed that the presence of two unelected figures on Sark's government – the seigneur and the seneschal, the local judge – was unjustifiable.
 They took their fight to the Supreme Court of the United Kingdom, arguing that the two roles break human rights laws that protect the rights of citizens to elect lawmakers.
 Their challenge was dismissed, but the Barclays said they would continue to fight, taking their case to the European Court of Human Rights in Strasbourg.

 On 28 March 2012, BBC Radio 4 dedicated part of its Today programme to analysis of the Barclay brothers' role in Sark.
 It reported that the islanders were protesting against bullying and intimidation by representatives of the Barclays after a story in their local paper had prompted the only doctor to leave the island.
 The doctor had used a boat rather than the Barclays' helicopter to transport a patient who was having a seizure to hospital on Guernsey, which was reported in the Barclays' paper as negligent.
 Despite support from the patient's family and the local BMA, the doctor left Sark after the story, leaving the island without a doctor.

 Ritz Hotel bugging

-On 25 February 2020, the High Court in London was told that Frederick and his daughter Amanda were secretly recorded for several months after David's sons Alistair, Aidan and Howard bugged the Ritz Hotel conservatory.
+On 25 February 2020, the High Court in London was told that Frederick and his daughter Amanda were secretly recorded for several months after his nephews Alistair, Aidan and Howard bugged the conservatory of the Ritz Hotel, which at the time was co-owned by the brothers Barclay.
 Alistair Barclay had been seen handling an alleged bugging device.
 As of February 2020, Aidan Barclay, his son Andrew and two brothers face legal action for misuse of private information, breach of confidence and breach of data protection laws.
-CCTV footage released by Frederick to the media on 18 May 2020 shows Alistair Barclay handling the alleged bugging device in the conservatory of the Ritz Hotel "where Sir Frederick liked to conduct business meetings and smoke cigars."
-According to court documents, a second bug was supplied by private investigation firm Quest Global Limited.
+CCTV footage released by Frederick to the media on 18 May 2020 shows Alistair Barclay handling the alleged bugging device in the conservatory "where Sir Frederick liked to conduct business meetings and smoke cigars."
+According to court documents, a second bug was supplied by Sir John Stevens' private investigation firm Quest Global Limited.
+This event led to the sale of the Ritz by the brothers later that year for around half the market value to Abdulhadi Mana al-Hajri, who is the brother-in-law of Qatar's ruler.